snyuryev/snyuryev.github.io/_posts/2015-3-14-Swift-and-bubble-sorting.md

 Worst case space complexity O(1) auxiliary.

 Let's implement bubble sort with Swift.
 Open XCode and create new playground with Swift (or you may [download] (https://github.com/snyuryev/Swift-Sorting/tree/master/bubbleSort.playground) playground and start playing with bubble sort).

-Paste code:
+First of all we are going to start with sorting function - bubbleSort.
+It takes unsorted array of integers and returns sorted array:

 ``` swift
 func bubbleSort(#unsortedArray: [Int]) ->[Int] {